lukbieli/DC_meter/README.md

     ```
 3. Use a serial terminal to interact with the device via UART.

-### UART Commands

-- **Start/Stop Measurement:** Send command to start or stop periodic measurement.
-- **Set Timer Period:** Change the measurement interval.
-- **Set Print Mode:** Switch between raw binary and ASCII output.
-- **Configure Channels:** Enable/disable voltage, current, power measurement per channel.
-- **Status:** Query current configuration and status.

-See `CommM.c` for command protocol details.

-### UART Protocol Details
+## UART Protocol Details

 The device communicates over UART using a simple binary protocol for both commands and data.
-Below are the details for sending commands and interpreting received data.

-#### Data Output
+### Data Output

 - **Raw Binary Mode:**
   Each message starts with two header bytes (`0xAA`, `0xBB`), followed by a length byte, and then the measurement data.